bitloops/bitloops-language/documentation/docs/bitloops-language/how-to-guides/define-a-dto.md

 ```

 By default, all parameters are required (unless optional is used in front) and errors will be thrown in the controllers if parameters are missing.

-To learn more about DTOs, read our reference guide on [DTOs](https://bitloops.com/docs/bitloops-language/reference/dto)